netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/faq.md

 It depends on the ephemerality setting of each Netdata Child.

-1. **Permanent nodes**: These are nodes that should be available permanently and if they disconnect an alert should be triggered to notify you.
+1. **Permanent nodes**: These are nodes that should be available permanently and if they disconnect, an alert should be triggered to notify you.
 By default, all nodes are considered permanent (not ephemeral).

-2. **Ephemeral nodes**: These are nodes that are ephemeral by nature and they may shutdown at any point in time without any impact on the services you run.
+2. **Ephemeral nodes**: These are nodes that are ephemeral by nature, and they may shut down at any point in time without any impact on the services you run.

 To set the ephemeral flag on a node, edit its netdata.conf and in the `[global]` section set `is ephemeral node = yes`.
 This setting is propagated to parent nodes and Netdata Cloud.